Milxnor/Scripter/README.md

 - Add GoLang using cgo (https://stackoverflow.com/questions/8231618/how-to-import-a-dll-function-written-in-c-using-go).<br>
 - Figure out how to add rust.
 The issue is that it can only call C.<br>
 - Make deleting easier/automatic.<br>
-- Add authors to script.json
+- Add authors to script.json<br>
+- Add more directory/file checking (if it exists).

 # FIX SOON